-If you are interested in serving as a department recycling coordinator, or want more information on recycling at WHOI, contact Steve Senior.
+If you are interested in serving as a department recycling coordinator, or want more information on recycling at WHOI, contact Troy Kelley.

 - Small blue recycle bins should be placed at each desk throughout the Institution.
-If you need a desk-side bin please contact Steve Senior.
+If you need a desk-side bin please contact Troy Kelley.

 - Each building will have an appropriate number of larger recycle bins for use in collection by the cleaning staff, or to handle larger items.
 Look for blue recycling bins marked "WHOI Recycles".

 - There will also be larger bins placed in strategic, centralized locations to handle non-recyclable trash.
 The smaller desk-size bins will be removed from offices.

 - Bottles and cans having a 5 cent redeemable value should be recycled in bins marked as such.
 These are donated to local charities.

 - To recycle packing material such as peanuts, styrofoam, and boxes, contact the Distribution Department at x2416.

 - To recycle equipment that is no longer needed, contact the Property Office at x2843.